Jesse Baird

 Jesse Alan Baird (4 September 1997 – 19 February 2024) was an Australian television presenter and Australian rules football goal umpire.
 Baird worked as a presenter and reporter on various Network 10 programs, including Totally Wild, Gamify and Studio 10.
 He officiated 62 matches as an Australian Football League umpire, including two finals.

-Baird was shot dead the morning of 19 February 2024, alongside his partner.
+Baird was shot dead on the morning of 19 February 2024, alongside his partner.
 Former police officer Beau Lamarre-Condon was implicated in his killing.
 His remains were discovered on 27 February.

 Early life

 Baird was born in Melbourne, where he grew up in the north-eastern suburbs.
 He graduated from Loyola College in 2015, then achieved a Bachelor of Education degree from La Trobe University in 2019, majoring in drama and media.
 He moved to Brisbane in early 2017 to pursue a television career.
 He moved to Sydney in 2023 for further producing and umpiring work.

 Television career

 Baird worked as a presenter and reporter on various Network 10 programs.
 In early 2017, he joined the cast of children's television series Totally Wild, remaining as a presenter alongside Stacey Thomson, until the show's final episode on 27 June 2021.
 In 2019, Baird was announced as the host of Gamify, a game show which aired on 10 Peach.
 He was also a red carpet reporter on Studio 10, until the program was cancelled in December 2023.